blackout358/ds4-to-steering/README.md

+# DS4 to steering
 Translates DS4 controllers accelerator moition sensors into left thumb stick X movement.

-Basically you can tilt the controller like you would be steering in mario kart etc

-This is Linux only as it uses the uinput kernal module **Tweaks**
+Basically you can tilt the controller like you would be steering in mario kart etc This is **Linux** only as it uses the uinput kernal module

+## Tweaks
 At the top the file there is a variable that allows you to modify the triggers input value scales.
 My controller is old so my right trigger is fully pressed, it only gets to around 231/255.
 To fix this I multiply it by 1.1.
 If you don't have these issues, change it from 1.1 -> 1.0
 You can also adjust the max tilt for the controller, so how far you have to steer it before being all the way on one side

-**Setup**
+## Setup

 Make sure the uinput is enabled

 ```sudo modprobe uinput```